Enter The Mind

 For as it is rightly said unto those that were to speak by the Spirit of God, it is not ye that speak: so is it rightly said to them that know through the Spirit of God, 'It is not ye that know.'
 And no less then is it rightly said to those that see through...

-6 replies with Friedrich Nietzsche, Marcus Aurelius
+6 replies with Marcus Aurelius, Blaise Pascal

 EpistemologyDivine AgencyTheology